 Laura, Sev, and the choreographers select the lineup for each routine in the show.
 They also run each routine.
 So, they are extremely busy during the show.

 The stage managers help them run the show.
 Their number one goal is to keep the show moving.

-The current stage managers are Larah, Renni, and R. The primary stage manager will run the show, but the others will help and provide backup if there is an issue.
+The current stage managers are Larah, Renni, and Katie.
+The primary stage manager will run the show, but the others will help and provide backup if there is an issue.
 Sometimes we see things others do not, and it’s not meant as a criticism, but covering each others blind spots.

 What do they do?